 “Our study provides compelling biological evidence that a specific genetic variant contributes to risk for schizophrenia, defines the mechanism responsible for the effect, and validates that nicotine improves that deficit.”

-The treatment applications of their findings may be even broader, given that people living with attention deficit hyperactivity disorder, PTSD, or bipolar disorder have all been found to have decreased activity in the PFC.
+The treatment applications of their findings may be even broader, given that people living with attention deficit hyperactivity disorder, PTSD, or bipolar disorder have all been

 “This defines a completely novel strategy for medication development,” says lead author Maskos.
 “Identifying behavioral deficits associated with this mutation can be used for diagnostic or predictive work in schizophrenia,” adds co-author Charles Hoeffer.